Captain-Levi-007/CTF_Writeups/Root-Me/Logs_analysis-web_attack.md

 **Statement**

 Our website appears to have been attacked, but our system administrator does not understand web server logs.
-Can you find out if any data has been stolen ?
+Can you find out if any data has been stolen?

-- Downlaod the log file .ch13.txt
+- Download the log file .ch13.txt

 ```
 head ch13.txt